iAbdullah80/web-scraping/README.md

-# 6020-Tdawal
-The first script
+# Searching for an iPhone 12